Wildfire, Smoke, and Restrictions on Outdoor Activities (updated 10/10/23)

-Effective September 22, 2023 @ 0001 hours, the Washington Department of Natural Resources (DNR) has the following information on lands under DNR jurisdiction in our area: Fire danger is moderate in Ferry County.
+Effective Monday, October 9, 2023 at 0001 hours, the Washington Department of Natural Resources (DNR) has the following information on lands under DNR jurisdiction in our area: Fire danger is low in Ferry County.
 If you have a written permit, burning is allowed subject to the conditions of your permit.
-Rule burns are prohibited.
-Campfires are allowed in approved, designated campgrounds only.
+OUTSIDE OKANOGAN COUNTY, rule burns, not to exceed 4 feet in diameter, are allowed for forest debris from property that is not improved.
+RULE BURNS ARE PROHOBITED WITHIN OKANOGAN COUNTY.
+Campfires are allowed, however campfires are not allowed on state land except in DNR campgrounds.
 Contact the county for information on recreation burning on improved property.
-Contact the Department of Ecology to check if an air-quality ban is in place for your area.
+Contact Department of Ecology to check if an air-quality ban is in place for your area.
 Please check with local authorities (Ferry County Sheriff Business office: 509-775-3132) for information on burning restrictions on land not under DNR jurisdiction.
 It is extremely important to use caution when outdoors and to make your home "firewise".

 Effective on September 8, 2023: Ferry County is under Level 1 - Closed Season.
 Fire precaution requirements are in effect.
 A fire watch - security is required at this and all higher levels unless otherwise waived.